jorgebucaran/hyperapp/docs/tweetbox.md

 # TweetBox

-In this example we'll create a TweetBox clone and learn how to organize our UI code using [Components](/docs/components.md).
+In this example we'll create a TweetBox clone and learn how to compose a user interface of with [components](/docs/components.md).

 [Try it Online](https://codepen.io/hyperapp/pen/bgWBdV?editors=0010)